QUESTIONS AND ANSWERS

 I think I can because I've been a "bagholder" myself and I know how it feels to buy high and anxiously wait for the market turnaround.

-Any advice for new or inexperienced traders?
+Do you have more advice for new or inexperienced traders?

 - Never be in a hurry to take a trade; waiting is also a trading strategy.